MrPierre1/cypress_meetup/readme.md

 # cypress_meetup

-# Vue.js JWT Authentication
+Big thank you to Chenkie and Lukeoliff for puting this together.
+Orignal code can be found here.[nodejs-jwt-authentication-sample](https://github.com/auth0/nodejs-jwt-authentication-sample),

-This example shows how to do JWT authentication in Vue.js apps.
-It uses Auth0's [nodejs-jwt-authentication-sample](https://github.com/auth0/nodejs-jwt-authentication-sample), a NodeJS backend that serves Chuck Norris quotes.
+### Application: A NodeJS app that serves Chuck Norris quotes.

 ## Installation